infovillasimius/py_amr2fred/README.md

 - [True] perform WSD and KG enrichment (default)
 - [False] do not perform WSD and KG enrichment

+The post-processing feature requires a database file for mapping Wikipedia IDs to WikiData IDs.
+The system will automatically download the required file (`index_enwiki-latest.db`, ~1815 MB uncompressed, ~832 MB compressed) during its first run.
+Ensure you have sufficient disk space and a stable internet connection before running the system for the first time.

 ## !!Attention!!

 - In order to generate graphical output (such as PNG or SVG files), you must have Graphviz installed on your system.
 You